jporeilly/Ansible/Labs/01 Install & Configuration/01 Install/install.md

 **Ansible Nodes**
 ensure you have the following information:
 * Ansible Node IP address - 10.0.0.2 & 10.0.0.3
-* account credentials to SSH
+* Account credentials to SSH
 * Python 2.7+ / 3.5+ is installed on Node(s)

 ---